 BLUF (Bottom Line Up Front): Your transceivers should be Super Heterodyne and have front-end filters (the ability to block unwanted RF) when in ICS-based emergency operations.
-If you don’t get Super Heterodyne transceivers and don’t have a filter for the front-end, you will experience desensitizing in your transceivers while involved with ICS-based emergency comm operations: RX-blank-out from other transceivers transmitting a signal nearby — within 15 feet; or, your will get inter-modulation, which means your frequency will hear hear static, or you will get transmissions from another frequency, and you will not be able to transmit.
+If you don’t get Super Heterodyne transceivers and don’t have a filter for the front-end, like Anytone and Ailunce HD1 or cheap oriental transceivers, you will experience desensitizing in your transceivers while involved with ICS-based emergency comm operations: RX-blank-out from other transceivers transmitting a signal nearby — within 15 feet; or, your will get inter-modulation, which means your frequency will hear hear static, or you will get transmissions from another frequency, and you will not be able to transmit.

 Transceivers I used during my ICS-based emergency comm drills are Motorola and Yaesu — these transceivers are Super Heterodyne and have state-of-the-art front-end filters and other effective technologies to block out RF signals from other transceivers that are nearby.
 Of course, there are other Super Heterodyne transceivers with front-end filters beside Motorola and Yaesu, such as, but not limited to, Hytera and Kenwood, but I’ve not used those brands.

-Those cheap transceivers, like those oriental transceivers under $100, are usually direct conversion AND have no front-end filters, which will add to desensitizing your transceiver while you are in RX or TX mode in close quarters while in an emergency drill or training exercise.
+Those cheap transceivers, like those oriental transceivers under $100, and the more expensive Anytone and Ailunce, are usually direct conversion AND have no front-end filters, which will add to desensitizing your transceiver while you are in RX or TX mode in close quarters while in an emergency drill or training exercise.

 So, what does this information look like when out in the field?